Aquilawire VS.807

 Why not just buy a printer?

-If your priority is time-to-part and vendor support, buying a ready CoreXY can make sense.
-This project was about learning, reuse, and tuning a platform—and proving what can be done with a modest donor and careful design and implementation.
+If the priority is time-to-part and vendor support, a ready CoreXY is usually the better choice.
+This build was about reuse, tuning, and evaluating what a modest donor frame can support with careful mechanical and electrical work.

 Apply this approach

-The same method—requirements first, constrained design, repeatable measurement—is what we bring to client work.
-If you need help selecting a machine, upgrading motion/tooling, or profiling materials, see our 3D Printing and Design & Drafting services, or get in touch.
+The same method, requirements first, constrained design, repeatable measurement, is what I bring to client work.
+If you need help selecting a machine, upgrading motion/tooling, or profiling materials, start a project discussion below.

 If you value learning and customisation and can invest time, build.
 If you need predictable output now with minimal tuning, buy.